retorillo/swapfor.vim/README.md

 Copyright (C) Retorillo

 Distributed under the terms of the Vim license.
-See ":help license"
+See `:help license`